Robert Stephan Cohen

 Robert Stephan Cohen (born January 14, 1939) is an American attorney specializing in divorce cases.
-He is a senior partner at Cohen Clair Lans Greifer Thorpe & Rottenstreich LLP, a 21-person family law firm in New York City.
+He is a senior partner at Cohen Clair Lans Greifer & Simpson LLP, a 21-person family law firm in New York City.

 Early life

 Cohen was born on January 14, 1939, in Brooklyn, New York, where his father drove a taxi.
 He was the first member of his family to graduate from college.
 Cohen received his Bachelor of Arts degree from Alfred University in 1959 when he was 20 years old and worked three jobs to put himself through Fordham University's School of Law, where he received his J.D. in 1962 and served as a Member of the Law Review.

 Career

 Cohen is a nationally recognized divorce attorney, holding an adjunct professorship at the University of Pennsylvania Law School.